ammogcoder/react-core-concepts/README.md

 -   **“Document Object Model”** - The DOM in simple words represents the UI of your application,represented as a tree data structure.
 The changes and updates to the DOM are fast.
 But after the change, the updated element and it’s children have to be re-rendered to update the application UI.
 This makes DOM manipulation slower.

 *   The **"virtual DOM"** is only a virtual representation of the DOM.
-Everytime the state of our application changes, the virtual DOM gets updated instead of the real DOM.
+Every time the state of our application changes, the virtual DOM gets updated instead of the real DOM.
 This updated DOM is then batch updated to the real DOM.

 -   **"Diff algorithm"** - React follows the observable pattern and listens for _state changes_.
 When the state of a component changes, React updates the _virtual DOM_ tree.
 Once the virtual DOM has been updated, React then _compares_ the _current_ version of the virtual DOM with the _previous_ version of the virtual DOM.
 This process is called **“diffing”**